ICESAT-2HackWeek/learning-resources/docs/projects/2019_projects.md

 2019 ICESat-2 Cryospheric Hackweek Projects
 -------------------------------------------

 A brief list of the projects (and links to their repositories on GitHub) worked on at the 2019 Hackweek are below.
-These projects are also tagged with the `2019-project` tag in the `University of Washington ICESat-2 Hack Week GitHub organization <https://github.com/ICESAT-2HackWeek>`_
+These projects are also tagged with the `2019-project` tag in the [University of Washington ICESat-2 Hack Week GitHub organization](https://github.com/ICESAT-2HackWeek).

 *Python Libraries*